 - make exercises dealing with the addressed topics;

 - to prepare and perform experiments.

 Final grading is based on a written exam (75%) with 100% open questions, and the average grade for the 4 practical reports (25%).
-There is no minimum grade for either the exam or the practical.
-To pass the course the minimum total grade is a 5.5.
+The minimum grade for both the exam or the practical is 4.5.